 Relationships between people of any sex or gender are now recognised under both Commonwealth and South Australian laws.
 Therefore, in this section, relationships between people of any sexuality or gender are all referred to as "unregistered de facto relationships".

-A de facto relationship of any length will be recognised in some areas of law; that is, there is no time requirement for recognition of the relationship.
-In these cases, a de facto relationship is treated as a marriage.
+An unregistered de facto relationship of any length will be recognised in some areas of law; that is, there is no time requirement for recognition of the relationship.
+In these cases, the de facto relationship is treated as a marriage.
 Areas of law covered here:

-In other areas of law, a de facto relationship must have existed for a certain period of time before it is recognised.
-Depending on the area of law, the relationship must have existed for a one year, two year, three year or five year period.
+In other areas of law, a de facto relationship must either be registered or have existed for a certain period of time before it is recognised.
+Depending on the area of law, an unregistered de facto relationship must have existed for a one year, two year or three year period.